dart-code-checker/dart-code-metrics/doc/reporters/json.md

 ## The **location** object fields are

-- `offset` - a zero-based offset of this location in the source
+- `offset` - a zero-based offset of the location in the source
-- `line` - a zero-based line of this location in the source
+- `line` - a zero-based line of the location in the source
-- `column` - a zero-based column of this location in the source
+- `column` - a zero-based column of the location in the source

 ```JSON
 {